anhnv33/microservice/Kafka/Apache Kafka.md

 - **First, they allow the log to scale beyond a size that will fit on a single server.** Each individual partition must fit on the servers that host it, but a topic may have many partitions so it can handle an arbitrary amount of data
 - Second they act as the unit of parallelism—more on that in a bit.

+**Distribution**

+The partitions of the log are distributed over the servers in the Kafka cluster with each server handling data and requests for a share of the partitions.
+Each partition is replicated across a configurable number of servers for fault tolerance.

+Each partition has one server which acts as the "leader" and zero or more servers which act as "followers".
+The leader handles all read and write requests for the partition while the followers passively replicate the leader.
+If the leader fail, one of the followers will automatically become the new leader.

+**Producers**

+Producers publish data to the topics of their choice.
+The producer is responsible for choosing which record to assign to which partition within the topic.

+**Consumers**

+Consumers